denizyennerr/Analysis-of-Flight-Delays-and-Cancellations/README.md

 - Determined which airlines perform the best.
 - Analyzed whether flight performance varies by month, whether a certain airline consistently performs poorly, or if performance fluctuates.
 - Identified which routes have the highest probability of falling into the level 1 delay category.

+### Project Questions:
+1. Create a categorical variable to understand the relationship between each airline and flight distance.
+2. Classify flight distances into three main groups: distances under 500 miles, distances between 500-1000 miles, and distances of 1000 miles and above.
+3. Identify the airlines with the highest number of flights conducted.
+4. Compare the performance of airlines based on delays.
+5. Examine whether airline performance varies across different months of the year, and show the top 5 airlines with the best performance and the bottom 5 with the worst performance.
+6. Determine the percentage of flight cancellations and display how this varies by airline.
+7. Is there a specific time of day and/or time of year with higher delay durations?
+8. Which routes have the highest delay durations?

 ### Data Sources
 - Airline Flight Delay and Cancellation Data, August 2019 - August 2023 obtained from the US Department of Transportation, Bureau of Transportation Statistics.